 Nontraditional Student Scholarship

 Continuing Education offers a Nontraditional Student Scholarship each semester.
 The maximum award for this scholarship is $850 or 80% of the cost of one course.
 The award amount is based on available funding and a competitive essay review.
-The summer 2015 application deadline is May 15.
+The fall 2015 application deadline is August 28, 2015.

 Eligible students must be: